ZEISS/ghc/README.md

-# ghc - The Git Hooks Captain
+# 🚣 ghc - The git hook captain tool

 `ghc` is a teeny tiny tool to manage [git](https://git-scm.com) hooks via a configuration file.